tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ~~~~
     encrypted_sni = AEAD-Encrypt(key, iv, ClientHello.KeyShareClientHello, PaddedServerNameList)
 ~~~~

+Including ClientHello.KeyShareClientHello in the AAD of AEAD-Encrypt binds the EncryptedSNI value to the ClientHello and prevents cut-and-paste attacks.

 Note: future extensions may end up reusing the server's ESNIKeyShareEntry for other purposes within the same message (e.g., encrypting other